Menu

 We know that this requires skilful interactions by knowledgeable adults to build the foundations for life.

-Welcome back, we hope you had a fantastic summer holidays and are ready to begin the first half term of this school year :)
+Welcome back, we hope you had a fantastic half term holiday and are ready to continue with out learning for this term!

 This term we will be celebrating: